MannyPhantom/zenith/START_HERE.md

-# 🎉 Your Zenith React App is Ready!
+# 🎉 Your Katana React App is Ready!

 ## ✅ Your Server is Running